Monthly ETF Commentary

 Harvest Balanced Income & Growth Enhanced ETF

-HBIG and HBIE posted positive returns in the month, supported by rising equities, and modest positive performance in fixed income exposures as well.
-Top equity contributors included HTA (Harvest Tech Acheivers Growth & Income ETF), as well as HBF (Harvest Brand Leaders Plus Income ETF).
-Harvest Premium Yield Treasury ETF was a positive contributor in fixed income.
+HBIG and HBIE posted modest positive returns in the month, supported by rising equities, and modest positive performance in fixed income exposures as well.
+Top equity contributors included HTA (Harvest Tech Achievers Growth & Income ETF), as well as HBF (Harvest Brand Leaders Plus Income ETF).
+HPYT (Harvest Premium Yield Treasury ETF) was a positive contributor in fixed income.
+HUBL (Harvest US Bank Leaders Income ETF) where there was some volatility in regional banks.

 The ETFs made no significant adjustments in the month and remain focused on a well-diversified sector mix.